 Rivian R1T

-The stylish Rivian R1T is an impressive all-wheel-drive electric truck with a starting price of nearly $70,000.
-However, its futuristic exterior should not fool consumers.
+The stylish Rivian R1T is an impressive all-wheel-drive electric truck with a starting price of over $70,000.
+However, its futuristic exterior should not fool consumers looking to make smart money moves for drivers.

 Consumer Reports rated the electric pickup truck's reliability 22 out of 100.
 They cited the R1T's drive system, body hardware, and climate system as frequent problem areas.